Old King's School, Parramatta: The King's School

 Although various of its architects had proposed to the Council that the school buildings be totally remodelled, none of these suggestions had ever been adopted.
 In the 1930s for the first time in its history, a masterplan was developed for the whole site.

 Only one major aspect of this master plan eventuated.
 This was the construction of the new dormitories on the O'Connell Street frontage, known as School Houses, Baker and Forrest.
 The building was ready for occupation in 1934 and the architects were Power Adam & Munning.

 The Walter and Eliza Hall hospital was converted into two flats for married masters when the school hospital transferred to Thomas House and two modern classrooms were erected just inside the northern boundary of the site.
 The school's major problem was that of the inadequacy of the site.
-Under Hake's guidance plans matured for the removal of the school to a new site.
+Under Herbert Hake's guidance plans matured for the removal of the school to a new site.
 In 1954 "Gowan Brae" was purchased and the next year the preparatory school was established there.
 In 1962 the first part of the Senior School moved to the new site and by 1968 the relocation of the whole school had been effected.
 The Chapel was dismantled and moved to the new site.